-The mission of BridgeUP: Theater in the Schools is to increase theater access and learning resources for rural and underserved youth throughout Vermont and New Hampshire through performative programs that bring artists into the classroom, support of curricular needs of underserved schools, and by introducing young people to theater through low‐cost access to professional productions.
-Special focus is given to areas classified as poor, rural districts and those with families below the poverty line.
-Districts with limited or no arts funding will be given access to resources that can shape how a student engages with learning and their community.
+The mission of BridgeUP: Theater in the Schools is to increase theater access and learning resources for 4th – 6th grade students throughout Vermont and New Hampshire through programs that bring artists into the classroom, support the curricular needs of underserved schools, and introduce young people to theater through low‐cost access to professional productions.

 In just a few weeks’ time, you taught our students the elements of drama, the difference between prose and poetry, and introduced them to iambic pentameter.
 But that is really only the surface of what you gave to these kids, and to us.
 You also taught them poise, how to speak in public, and how to take risks when things seem challenging.
 You gave them a space where they were comfortable to try new things, to make suggestions, and to be creative.
 But above all else, you gave each and every one of them confidence: confidence to be risk takers, confidence to try something difficult, and confidence in themselves.
 These are gifts they will carry with them for the rest of their lives.